 8 classic books by Indigenous writers that deserve another look

 Dimaline is the author of Red Rooms, The Girl Who Grew a Galaxy, A Gentle Habit and The Marrow Thieves.
 In 2017, she won the Governor General's Literary Award for young people's literature — text and Kirkus Prize for young readers' literature for The Marrow Thieves.
 In 2018, singer Jully Black defended The Marrow Thieves on Canada Reads.
+Her latest is the novel Empire of Wild.

 "Here is the seminal work that brought the word Métis into Canadian homes and the name Maria Campbell into our hearts.
 An autobiographical accounting of a woman, a mother, a community and a nation, Halfbreed is a masterpiece that has stood the test of time and continues to bring voice and bestow power."